matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 	- Hinge Loss: max(1-y * yhat)
 3) Present as the dual
 	- Express the problem as a dual problem
-	- In the primal, we are trying to compute
+	- In the primal, we are trying to compute `w` and `b`
+	- In the dual, we are trying to compute the relations of the alphas
+	- Viable for problems where the data `m` is much larger than `n`
 4) Nonlinearity